Background Image for Header:

 America Contacts Congress: Providing Access to U.S. Congressional Correspondence Data

-The America Contacts Congress project, made possible by a LYRASIS Catalyst Fund grant, will assess the open-source tool for managing congressional constituent data developed at West Virginia University Libraries, engage the library community and potential users in defining technical requirements for processing and accessing data, and create a road map for developing a cooperative infrastructure.
+The America Contacts Congress project, made possible by a LYRASIS Catalyst Fund grant, concluded in June 2019.
+It assessed the open-source tool for managing congressional constituent data developed at West Virginia University Libraries, engaged the library community and potential users in defining technical requirements for processing and accessing data, and created a road map for developing a cooperative infrastructure.

 The advisory board is composed of persons with expertise in congressional papers